El-Zag/Unsupervised-Translation/README.md

 # Unsupervised Translation
-Group project to implement multilangual unsupervised word translation as published by FAIR (https://github.com/facebookresearch/MUSE)
+Group project to implement multilingual unsupervised word translation as published by FAIR (https://github.com/facebookresearch/MUSE)

 Implemented and compared supervised and unsupervised methods

 More details in the report (.pdf)

+(Private repo made public)